 Morphogenesis is a carefully choreographed dance of molecular and morphological patterning.
 Yet, it remains difficult to quantify interactions between molecular and morphological features in biological organisms.
 Towards bridging this gap, I develop computational frameworks for integrating spatial molecular profiling and imaging data.
 This work comprises community-driven data standards, interactive data visualization, and performant software libraries.

 - SpatialData: an open and universal framework for multimodal spatial omics.
-See our preprint and peer-reviewed paper for details.
+See our peer-reviewed paper for details.

 - starfish: a scaleable pipeline for image-based transcriptomics.
 See our peer-reviewed paper for details.